 The Computer Graphics Technology program prepares students for careers in the fields of process piping, structural and architectural design, mapping, and desktop publishing.
-The curriculum is designed to develop skills in design, estimating, inspection, and illustration of complex assemblies of electrical, mechanical, and scientific equipment.
+The curriculum is designed to develop skills in design, estimation, inspection, and illustration of complex assemblies of electrical, mechanical, and scientific equipment.
 The program includes state-of-the art training in digital publishing, 3-D animation, technical drafting, computer-aided drafting, architectural drafting, topographical drafting, pipe drafting, and civil drafting.
 An Associate of Applied Science (AAS) Degree and one certificate option are available.
-Students interested in this program should contact the Technical Studies Division office to obtain additional information and/or acquire a degree or certificate plan.
+Students interested in either of these programs should contact the Technical Studies Division office to obtain additional information and get a degree or certificate plan.